AliTVTeam/AliTV/docs/manual.rst

 In this example chloroplast genomes of seven parasitic and non-parasitic plants are compared and analyzed with AliTV.
-The files needed for this tutorial are used as the default data, this means you must not import them.
+The files needed for this tutorial are used as the default data, this means you need not import them.

 Otherwise the files are available to download from...